 It’s fun to share your interests with coworkers and develop relationships at work, but not when everyone is forced to sit around and hear about the latest video game you’ve been playing.
-Why not get people to do a ”lunch and learn’ instead?
-It’s not exactly a reward, but it can give people a sense of pride in their work, without treating them like they’re still at primary school.
+Why not get people to do a ”lunch and learn” instead?
+It’s not a reward (neither is a ”show and tell” to be honest), but it can give people a sense of pride in their work, without treating them like they’re still at primary school.

 “Any celebration is that much better when there’s yummy cake.”

-We all love cake, but you can’t really call it a reward.
-Apart from the fact eating cake every week isn’t going to do anyone’s health any favours, it shows that you’re not putting much effort into making your rewards personal to your team.
-Not everyone has a sweet tooth – and you wouldn’t want to meet the same end as Marie Antoinette.
+We all love cake, but is it really a good reward?
+Apart from the fact that eating cake every week isn’t going to do anyone’s health any favours, it shows that you’re not putting much effort into making your rewards personal to your team.
+Not everyone has a sweet tooth – and you don’t want to meet the same end as Marie Antoinette.

+Let’s ignore ”free lunch at their desk” for a minute.
 For anyone familiar with the Stanford Prison Experiment, during which volunteers were assigned as ”guards” or ”prisoners” in a mock prison, you can probably see how this one might go wrong.
-People are unlikely to take well to an fake “king”, especially when they get to parade around the office in full costume with special privileges.
+People are unlikely to take well to a fake “king”, especially when they get to parade around the office in full costume with special privileges.

 Ultimately, most employee reward ideas don’t work because it’s easy to see through them.
 “If you do this, then I’ll give you this,” is a mistake that many managers make.
 Rewards are meant to be a way to celebrate good work, not coerce people into carrying out specific tasks.